KCL-BMEIS/OOP/week1B.md

 --
 - there is also the `std::fstream` class which provides both input and output functionality
-  - rarely needed, most of the time, we need to read _or_ write, not both.
+  - rarely needed: most of the time, we need to read _or_ write, not both.
 --

 These are declared in the `<fstream>` header.